 The definitive guide to Black Horror and just brilliant.
 Comprising interviews with everyone from The Craft’s Rachel True to Candyman himself, Tony Todd (who follows me on Twitter, no biggie) – this is a must for any horror fan.

-I have seen it before and I’m up for watching it again.
+I’ve seen it before and I’m up for watching it again.

 Jimmy Bones is shot to death in his neighbourhood but returns as a ghost to wreak havoc and get bloody revenge – and who isn’t all the way in based on that synopsis alone?
 Throw Snoop Dogg and Pam Grier into the mix and it’s honestly a no brainer.
 This is definitely my next Blog Collab pick – BRING IT ON.